 Problem Measures already taken by What more is needed now?
 What more is needed after government lockdown?
 Evictions Evictions - tenants threatened with homelessness during epidemic Temporary halt to evictions (until June 25) by staying all possession claims and bailiffs' warrants.
 Extension of notice periods to 3 months (from 2 months for s.21 and 4 weeks for other grounds) Temporary ban to be extended until evictions can take place safely, the pre-action protocol is in place and time has been allowed for landlords/tenants to agree plans for paying arrears; temporary ban to include tenancies without security of tenure (e.g. introductory tenancies) Advice during possession action to check if tenant entitled to any benefit to help with arrears Evictions - sudden increase when the temporary ban on possession proceedings is lifted, potentially leading to huge homelessness increase and unrealistic demands on local authorities Possible 'pre-action protocol for possession claims brought by private landlords' to give some protection after that date.
 Difficulty is that non-compliance with protocol does not prevent possession order being made.
 If possession claims are resumed before the end of lockdown, suspend use of s.21 and mandatory ground 8.
-Legislate to require private landlords and HAs to use only discretionary grounds 10 or 11 for rent arrears, giving courts the flexibility either to decide that possession is not reasonable, or to make a suspended order so that the tenant repays the arrears on terms and remains in possession.
-Make corresponding changes to bankruptcy law to prevent this being used as an alternative Provide guidance on what are and are not Covid-related arrears, including a start date and end date, and on a recommended two-year period over which arrears can be paid.
-Legislate to implement promised end of s21 so it takes effect before epidemic ends.
-Legislate to abolish Ground 8 either completely or in respect of arrears accrued from March 2020.
-Landlords are protected by discretionary grounds for possession.
-Put a ban on evictions that result solely from Covid-related arrears which have arisen since March 2020 until a defined end date, unless tenants fail to agree a plan to repay arrears within two years.
-1
+Legislate to require private landlords and HAs to use only discretionary grounds 10 or 11 for rent arrears, giving courts the flexibility either to decide that possession is not reasonable, or to make a suspended order so that the tenant repays the arrears on terms and remains in possession Provide guidance on what are and are not Covid-related arrears, including a start date and end date, and on a recommended two-year period over which arrears can be paid.
+Pre-action protocol to include reasonable repayment arrangements and time periods, as well as a referral process to local authorities when possession action begins.
+LA housing options services should have advisors available at court to pick up people threatened with homelessness Ensure that Welsh Parliament approval of Renting Homes (Amendment) (Wales) Bill remains a priority to provide more secure tenancies and to ensure that the legislation takes effect before epidemic ends.
+Put a ban on evictions that result solely from Covid-related arrears which have arisen since March 2020 until a defined end date, unless tenants fail to agree a plan to repay arrears within two years.1 Specifically require local housing authorities under their relief duty to take practical steps to